adtzlr/hyperelastic/README.md

 import hyperelastic.math as hm
 ```

+## Invariant-based material formulations
-Minimal templates for invariant-based and for principal stretch-based material formulations:
+A minimal template for an invariant-based material formulation:

 ```python
 class MyModel1: